Custom Queries

 Script file must have a suffix based on http verb:

-In queries.location, you need given a folder to your scripts:
+In `queries.location`You need to have a folder for your scripts:

 queries/